 If we now come back to BDD/BRDSL we will see that we are able to describe tests in a more readable format.
 In the above test it’s quite clear and evident, just by reading, what test would do.
 At the same time of being a test it also documents the behavior of application.
 This is the true power of BDD/BRDSL and it will become the power of cucumber eventually because cucumber works on the same principles.

 Now moving forward we have just defined a test.
 You will notice colored part of the tests (Feature, Scenario, Given, When, And and Then).
 These are keywords defined by Gherkin.
-Gherkin has more keywords and we will discuss those in following tutorials.
+Gherkin has more keywords and we will discuss those in the following tutorials.
 But to start off we can quickly explain some of the keywords in one line.
-Note this is not complete listing of Keywords:
+Note this is not a complete listing of Keywords:

 Feature: Defines what feature you will be testing in the tests below

 Given: Tells the pre-condition of the test